Articles

 Running a SSL certificated/authenticated HTTPS website over dynamic DNS

-Running a SSL certificated/authenticated HTTPS website over dynamic DNSOne of reasons why I originally held back on buying a SSL certificate for my website was that I wasn't sure that it'd work using a dynamic IP routing service - cos I didn't want to waste $15!
-Well you don't need to fret about it because I can confirm it works after I eventually got round to setting up a free LetsEncrypt.org one on more »
+One of reasons why I originally held back on buying a SSL certificate for my website was that I wasn't sure that it'd work using a dynamic IP routing service - cos I didn't want to waste $15!
+Well you don't need to fret about it because I can confirm it works after I eventually got round to setting up a free LetsEncrypt.org one on my more »

 Excel: How to calculate distances between longitude / latitude co-ordinates